 Q. What’s your background in food?

 I don’t have any formal culinary training.
-After my freshman year of college, I spent a summer as a prep/line cook at AMC Dine-in Theater.
-I mostly worked the pizzette station and it was pretty fun.
-I’ve never actually watched a movie at AMC though.
-I always hear people raving about the comfy chairs.
+After my freshman year of college, I spent a summer as a prep/line cook at a dine-in theatre.
+I mostly worked the pizzette station, and it was pretty fun.

 Q. Where did you go to school?

-I completed my freshman year at the University of South Carolina but transferred to Binghamton University in New York.
-I graduated this past December with four majors.
+I completed my freshman year at the University of South Carolina, but I transferred to Binghamton University in New York.
+Fun fact: I graduated with four majors.

 Q. Are you from South Carolina?

 Nope, born and raised in central New Jersey.
 I don’t think I like sweet tea or grits enough to be from the South.
 I’m more of a green tea and oatmeal person 😉